u1ui/table.el/README.md

 # &lt;u1-table&gt; - element
 Better tables

+## Features
-- Behavior that you can't cover with CSS alone. (else see table.css)
+- Behavior that you can't cover without css.
 - Responsive (breaks of overflows)
 - Sets the header-cell text as aria-label on each cell